 Jennifer was elected in 2006 by her peers in the White House press corps to the board of the White House Correspondents Association, and served as WHCA president for the 2008-2009 year.
 In that position, she mediated disputes between the White House and the press corps, oversaw budget decisions related to travel and planning, and planned and emceed the first White House Correspondents Dinner of the Obama presidency.

 Earlier in her journalism career, Jennifer covered a wide range of beats in Washington, including telecommunications, housing, environment, agribusiness, and the Sept.
 11 response, and reported from Detroit and the Michigan statehouse.
-She previously worked for The Russ Reid Co. in Pasadena, Calif., a marketing firm for non-profit organizations and as a non-profit volunteer in Pietermaritzburg, South Africa.
+She previously worked for The Russ Reid Co. in Pasadena, Calif., a marketing firm for nonprofit organizations and as a nonprofit volunteer in Pietermaritzburg, South Africa.
+Jennifer currently serves on the Board of Directors of Horizons Greater Washington, a nonprofit that helps economically disadvantaged D.C. students achieve better academic outcomes.
 A native of Charlotte, NC, Jennifer received a degree in English and American studies from the University of Virginia and a Master of Science in Journalism from Northwestern University’s Medill School of Journalism.
 She lives with her husband, daughter and stepson in Chevy Chase, Maryland.